jlogan-usgs/dem-differencing/README.md

     - `SpatiallyCorrelatedRandomErrorAnalysis_CreateSemivariogram`: Create spatial semivariogram to help determine approximate `range` size for subsequent semivariograms.
     - `SpatiallyCorrelatedRandomErrorAnalysis_OptimizedModel`: Create spatial semivariogram using autofit to find the optimized model type to minimize RMS and find optimized range size.
     - `SpatiallyCorrelatedRandomErrorAnalysis_FitSphericalModel`: Create spatial semivariogram using spherical model and find best range and sill values.
+    - `SpatiallyCorrelatedRandomErrorAnalysis_FitSphericalModel_gstat`: Create spatial semivariogram using spherical model and find best range and sill values using Scikit Gstat library, which may perform better.
+Use best judgment to choose suitable sill and range for spatially correlated random error.

 ### A typical workflow would be as follows: